Francescolis/Xpandables.Net/System.Optionals/README.md

 ## ??
 Overview

-`Xpandables.Net.Optionals` provides a robust implementation of the **Option/Maybe pattern**, eliminating null reference exceptions by explicitly representing the presence or absence of a value.
+`System.Optionals` provides a robust implementation of the **Option/Maybe pattern**, eliminating null reference exceptions by explicitly representing the presence or absence of a value.
 Built for .NET 10 with C# 14+, this library offers a type-safe alternative to nullable references with functional programming semantics.

 ### ?
 Key Features